“M + T”

 III

 The aspects of this case had been under investigation for seven years.
 We, the jurors, were astonished at the lack of cohesion to the accusations.
 The statements by the witnesses in no way corresponded to the arguments made by the prosecutor.
-In fact, the prosecution’s case was stale.
+In fact, the prosecution’s case seemed to have lost its coherence.
 One wondered if there was any justification for this trial.
 The only merit to the case seemingly was using the authority of a jury trial to render a verdict, either for exoneration or conviction.

 IV